crcastle/crcastle.github.io/jekyll/_posts/2016-01-13-highlighting-the-internet.markdown

 date:   2016-01-13 21:31:02 -0800
 categories: reading highlights quotes aws lambda serverless
 ---
 I spend a large chunk of my day reading -- learning about the world, the people in it, and the ways in which we interact.
 So many people, events, and discoveries only 15 years ago were hidden (from me) because they weren't easy to broadly, publicly share.
-The internet and its [news.google.com][news] and [Twitter][twitter] and [Hacker News][hackernews] and [Medium][medium] and [Amazon][amazon] a multitude of other sites and applications have made the world's information quickly and cheaply accessible.
+The internet and its [news.google.com][news] and [Twitter][twitter] and [Hacker News][hackernews] and [Medium][medium] and [Amazon][amazon] and a multitude of other sites and applications have made the world's information quickly and cheaply accessible to anyone with a connection to the internet.

 #### Recall
 As I was finding more and more to read, I grew frustrated by not being able to recall the important parts.
 Remember back in school you used to underline and highlight and annotate the crap out of stuff you read for class?
 I wanted that experience back.
 Highlighting not only helps me better remember what I'm reading, it helps me distill and remember the important parts.